From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Who coordinates with the venue or technical team?

-Depending on the event, the band, organiser, venue, technical supplier or event planner may be involved.
-It is important that responsibilities for stage, power, setup, sound, lighting, schedule and on-site contacts are clear.
+Depending on the event, the band, organiser, venue, technical supplier or event planner may all be involved.
+What matters is clear responsibility for stage, power, setup, sound, lighting, schedule and on-site contacts.

 Can the schedule change after booking?

-Yes, smaller changes are normal for events.
-Changes to timing, music phases, venue, guest count, stage or technical setup should be communicated early so that lineup, schedule and technical planning can be adjusted.
+Yes – smaller changes are normal for events.
+Share changes to timing, parts of the evening, venue, guest count, stage or technical setup early, so that lineup, schedule and technical planning can be adjusted.

 What happens on the event day?

-On the event day, the focus is on setup, soundcheck, coordination with the venue or technical team, timing of music phases and flexible musical execution.
-The band follows the planned schedule while responding to the room, audience and atmosphere.
+On the day, the focus is on setup, soundcheck, coordination with the venue or technical team, timing of each stage and flexible musical delivery.
+The band follows the agreed schedule while responding to the room, the audience and the atmosphere.